Construction sector starts the year on weak footing as housebuilding falls

 The fall in home building will disappoint policy makers.
 It follows promises to address the housing crisis by dramatically increasing the number of new builds and comes amid warnings from the Royal Institute of Chartered Surveyors (RICS) that severe shortages of workers would mean the Government has little hope of meeting its target to build 300,000 properties per year.

-Mark Robinson, Scape Group Chief Executive, said that the figures showed a sector under “considerable pressure”.
+Mark Robinson, SCAPE Chief Executive, said that the figures showed a sector under “considerable pressure”.

 Today’s figures should act as a warning to policymakers.
 We must continue the momentum gained at the end of last year, and push ahead with large infrastructure projects, which will help the UK grow even in the face of uncertain conditions, to stop the industry from moving backwards.